ethan-stone/obsidian-vault-dnd/Overview.md

     - Venture to other kingdoms where they may encounter struggling villages they want to help
     - Work for the kingdom for either other search and rescues, or maybe to recover lost goods from bandits etc.
     - Maybe a coliseum like place where you can enter to fight beasts or maybe it can be groups vs groups.
 Capture the flag?

+- Faeries are going to be somewhat uncommon in Orialis